 Germany funds the ILO through:

-- Voluntary core funding contributions provided by eight ILO donors as a pool of un-earmarked, flexible resources allocated by the ILO to strategic areas and emerging priorities.
-For 2016 to 2019, Germany contributed US$ 3.8 million.
+- Voluntary core funding contributions provided by nine ILO donors as a pool of un-earmarked, flexible resources allocated by the ILO to strategic areas and emerging priorities.
+For 2017 to 2020, Germany contributed US$ 2.9 million.

 Germany’s support to ILO interventions